-Note that a double-layered system for CompEL simulations can be easily prepared by duplicating an existing membrane/channel MD system in the direction of the membrane normal (typically z) with gmx editconf -translate 0 0 <1\z>, where 1\z is the box length in that direction.
-If you have already defined index groups for the channel for the single-layered system, gmx make\ndx -n index.ndx -twin will provide you with the groups for the double-layered system.
+A double-layered system for CompEL simulations can be easily prepared by duplicating an existing membrane/channel MD system in the direction of the membrane normal (typically z) with gmx editconf -translate 0 0 <1_z>, where 1_z is the box length in that direction.
+If you have already defined index groups for the channel for the single-layered system, gmx make_ndx -n index.ndx -twin will provide you with the groups for the double-layered system.